Babington family: Babington family of England

 The first Babington in the pedigree was Sir John de (of) Babington, Lord of Babington Parva (now Bavington).
 Sir John was alive in 1178 and 1220.

 Sir John de Babington's origins are unknown.
 Some writers (Bigland) suggest that the Babingtons were Saxon.
 However the family's own tradition is that they were originally Norman.
 It was certainly common for Norman landowners to take the name of their Saxon fee, and the assertion that the Babingtons were Norman is supported by the Christian names of the first four generations being Norman rather than Saxon; John, Robert, William and Richard.

 Sir John's grandchildren then split in the 13th century; this became the main break of the family.
 Sir Hugh Babington became Sheriff of Derby & Nottingham (1282), Cambridge & Huntingdon (1289) and Kent (1294).
-His and his descendants eventually settled in Gamlingay, Cambridgshire.
+His and his descendants eventually settled in Gamlingay, Cambridgeshire.
 Other branches moved to York, Derby, Nottingham and Devon.
 Those of Rothley (Leicester) and Kiddington (Oxford) are then descended from the Derby house.

 Sir John de Babington (1304-1353), a great-great-grandson of the first recorded Sir John, was Chief Captain of Morlaix in Brittany during the reign of King Edward III, and was buried in monastery of the White Friars at Morlaix.
 His son, Sir John de Babington (1335-1409) is said to have exclaimed in Norman French: 'foy est tout' ("faith is all"), on being chosen by King Henry IV for dangerous duty in France, which became the family's motto.
 His son, Thomas Babington of Dethick (c.1376-1464) served with King Henry V at the Battle of Agincourt.
 Thomas's son Sir John Babington of Dethick (1423-1485), was slain at the Battle of Bosworth in 1485 fighting for King Richard III.
 One of Thomas's other sons Sir William Babington (1370-1455) established a branch of the Babingtons at Chilwell and Kiddington.

 Thomas Babington of Dethick (died 13 March 1518), son of Sir John Babington of Dethick and Isabel Bradbourne (1427-1486), and his wife Editha FitzHerbert (d.
 1511), daughter of Ralph Fitzherbert, continued the family line at Dethick, as did Thomas's son Sir Anthony Babington (1476-1536).
 Thomas's fifth son, Humphrey Babington of Rothley Temple started the branch of the family who were seated at Rothley Temple.

 The family were primarily landowners in Derbyshire (Dethick inheritance), Northumberland and Leicestershire.
 Family seats included Rothley Court, Dethick Manor, Chilwell Hall, Curborough Hall and Packington Hall.
 The family has routinely produced members who have successively occupied posts such as High Sheriff, Lord Lieutenant and Member of Parliament.